magento/devdocs/guides/v2.0/config-guide/multi-site/ms_websites.md

 This task requires you to create a root category (and additional categories if desired) for each store, a website, a store, and a store view.

-### Create a root category
+## Create a root category
 You should create at least a root category per store; you can create additional categories if you choose.

-To create a root category:
+{% collapsible To create a root category:}

 1. Log in to the Magento Admin as a user authorized to create categories.
 2. Click **Products** > **Categories**.